 Catchy business names are easy and fun to say and stick well in peoples’ memories.
 Here are some ideas on how to come up with a business name that rolls off the tongue and plants itself in the brain.

 There are ample ways to be clever here.
 Just make sure that the word combo is actually easy and intuitive to say, and doesn’t just look good written out.
 For example, ValiDaTEk is clever (validate + technology), but is it “va-LID-a-tek” or “val-i-DAY-tek”?
 These are micro interruptions that can subconsciously deter someone from referring or even contacting your business.
-Here are some fun combo business names:

 Want to know another copywriting psychology fun fact?
 The cognitive fluency of a piece of content influences how true or trustworthy the reader perceives it to be.
 And we all know how fluent rhyming words read (and get remembered).
 Try out these catchy business name ideas:

 The best part of the alphabet.

 Alliteration is another easy way to come up with a cognitively fluent and catchy business name.
 Here are some alliterative examples for you: